Yinita/UnstableBaselines/README.md

 - make it easy to specify a list of eval (and training) opponents
 - make single-player game collection easy
 - simplify wandb naming
-- unify wandb tracking between learner and actor (just pass the wandb object to the learner)

 - simplify the algorithm vs leaner split to make it more modular (i.e. move the optimizer step into the algorithm to allow for PPO etc. training; (also rename learner to something else))
 - It probably makes sense to empower the TrajectoryBuffer to actually manage the env for each step.
 That way it'll be easier to add GRPO with dynamic branching later on.